haulashore/mann-threshold/spec.md

 ## Objective

-Make authentic science easily accessible to readers of the business press.
+Make authentic climate-science easily accessible to readers of the business press.

 ## Approach